My goal with this blog is for people to become friends with their anxiety and see it as a gift in their life, as opposed to an enemy.

 Let me just say it has been a rocky road in both circumstances.

 But I am so glad that I didn’t give up on either one of them, because all of the aggravation they bring to my life is so far outweighed by the good they bring to it.
 I know them both so well now and I understand them, and as nauseating as it probably sounds, they are two of my greatest friends and that is by my own personal choice.

-I could no longer spend my days treating it as this “ugly thing”….this awful “force” I had no control over.
+I could no longer spend my days treating anxiety as this “ugly thing” and this awful “force” I had no control over.
 It was too much.
 It was too overwhelming.
 I knew I couldn’t live the rest of my life as a victim to that.
-I had to get to know it, I had to befriend it, I HAD to start thinking of it as a good thing.
-I had no choice.
+I had to get to know anxiety.
+I had to befriend it, I HAD to start thinking of it as a good thing.
+There was no other way out.
 And now 20 years later, I know without a doubt that this change in attitude saved me.